eclipse/buildship/docs/stories/ToolingAPI.md

 ### Implementation
 - Wait for the corresponding Tooling API story to be finished and upgrade tooling-commons to use the latest TAPI version
-- Add `OmniEclipseVersion.getProjectNatures(List)` and propagate the result returned by the TAPI
+- Add `Optional<List<String>> OmniEclipseVersion.getProjectNatures()` and propagate the result returned by the TAPI
+    - It doesn't return the Gradle nature unless the the build configuration explicitly defines it
-- Add `OmniEclipseVersion.getBuildCommand(List)` and propagate the result returned by the TAPI
+- Add `Optional<List<String>> OmniEclipseVersion.getBuildCommands()` and propagate the result returned by the TAPI
 - Upgrade tooling-commons used in Buildship
 - Merge the builders/natures list with the existing ones upon project synchronization
     - If the builders-natures can be retrieved